ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  -  Create a CTE to store the temporary data.
  -  Combine "CTE_new" and "page_hierarchy" tables to find out product_name (i.e.page_name).
  -  COUNT purchases for each product.
- -  List top 3 products by purchase.
+ -  Use LIMIT function to list top 3 products by purchase.

 **Answer:**